nm-z/Python_GUI_TS1500_Probe-B/README.md

 ### Python Script Functionality

-1. Initialize all sensors and the VNA
+1. Initialize all sensors and the Mini-VNA Tiny
 2. Continuous loop for:
    - Reading temperature from the MAX31865
-   - Collecting data from the NanoVNA-H
+   - Collecting data from the Mini-VNA Tiny
    - Getting orientation data from the BNO055
    - Logging all data with accurate timestamps
    - Adjusting the stepper motor to change sensor angle at predetermined intervals

 ### Recommended Libraries

-- `python-nanovna`: for interfacing with the NanoVNA-H
+- `minivna-python`: for interfacing with the Mini-VNA Tiny
 - `adafruit-circuitpython-max31865`: for the temperature sensor
 - `adafruit-circuitpython-bno055`: for the orientation sensor
 - `RpiMotorLib`: for controlling the stepper motor